-To conduct business at a Board of Directors meeting, a quorum shall be defined as a simple majority of the Board members, subject to the provision that at least one Board member from each of the five RHABs be present.
-In the absence of both Board members from any RHAB, a quorum is defined as the presence of two-thirds of the Board of Directors.
+To conduct business at a Board of Directors meeting, a quorum shall be defined as a simple majority of the Board members,.
+In the absence of Board members from any RHAB, a quorum is defined as the presence of two-thirds of the Board of Directors.